duongbaoduy/beginlearning/README.md

     A CNN pratice project, detecting dogs' face in images.

 4.  easy.js
-    A pratices and document for learning based javascript.
+    Pratices and document for learning based on javascript.